 The Company established the Remuneration Committee on 24 June 2014 with written terms of reference.
 The primary duties of the Remuneration Committee are to make recommendation to the Board on the overall remuneration policy and structure relating to all Directors and senior management of the Company, review remuneration, and ensure none of the Directors determine their own remuneration.
-The Remuneration Committee currently consists of five members, namely Mr. To Chun Kei, Mr. Hui Cheuk Kit Frederick and Ms. Chan Lai Wa (all being INEDs) and Mr. Teguh Halim and Mr. Xiong Wei (both of them are Executive Directors).
+The Remuneration Committee currently consists of four members, namely Mr. To Chun Kei, Mr. Hui Cheuk Kit Frederick and Ms. Chan Lai Wa (all being INEDs) and Mr. Teguh Halim (one of the Executive Directors).
 Mr. To Chun Kei is the chairman of the Remuneration Committee.